JorgeLHS1/list-places/README.md

 - Query = Text used to search places in Google Maps

 Return:
-- Table with information about places searched.
+- Table with information about searched places.